hybridly/hybridly/docs/guide/index.md

 ## Overview

-Hybridly is born from a fork of [Inertia](https://inertiajs.com).
-If you already know Inertia, you just need to know that Hybridly brings the developer experience to the next level.
+Hybridly is essentially a fork of [Inertia](https://inertiajs.com).
+If you already know Inertia, you also know Hybridly.
+The difference resides in its philosophy and the resulting developer experience.

 If you didn't know about Inertia, Hybridly is a set of tools that implements a protocol for building monolithic, server-driven, client-rendered web application.